morpho-org/vault-v2/README.md

 - **Curator**: The curator's role is to curate the vault, meaning setting [adapters](#adapters), [risk limits](#caps), [gates](#gates), [allocators](#allocator), [fees](#fees).
 Only one address can have this role.

-- **Allocator(s)**: The allocators' role is to handle the vault's allocation in and out of underlying protocols (with the enabled adapters, and inside the caps set by the curator).
+- **Allocator(s)**: The allocators' role is to handle the vault's allocation in and out of underlying protocols (with the enabled adapters, and within the caps set by the curator).
 They are notably responsible for the vault's liquidity.

 - **Sentinel(s)**: The sentinel role can be used to be able to derisk quicky a vault.